-If you or a loved one has recently been injured in a car accident, you may have the right to recover your damages by filing a personal injury claim.
+If you or a loved one has recently been injured in a car crash, you may have the right to recover your damages by filing a personal injury claim.
 At Cannon & Dunphy S.C., our Milwaukee car accident lawyers have helped numerous victims and families through the personal injury claim process, and we’ve recovered millions of dollars in compensation on their behalf.
 If you’ve been hurt as the result of another’s negligence or wrongful act, contact our Wisconsin car accident attorneys today.

-There are many factors to be examined after a car accident, and when you work with our team of Wisconsin car accident attorneys, we can help determine who is at fault for causing your injuries.
+There are many factors to be examined after an auto accident, and when you work with our team of Wisconsin car accident attorneys, we can help determine who is at fault for causing your injuries.
 Because we understand that no two cases are ever the same, we always work personally with our clients.
 We are not afraid to challenge insurance companies and present witness statements, police records, and medical evidence to help support your case.

 According to the Wisconsin Department of Transportation, in 2016, the most recent year for compiled car accident statistics, there were over 129,000 motor vehicle crashes.
 Over 31,000 of these caused injuries, while 524 were fatal.
-These totals were an increase from 2015 as well as an increase from an average of the previous five years, meaning your potential involvement in a Milwaukee-area car accident could be increasing as well.
+These totals were an increase from 2015 as well as an increase from an average of the previous five years, meaning your potential involvement in a Milwaukee-area car collision could be increased as well.